 Everyday tips for Managing Withdrawal Symptoms in Long-Term Recovery

 Although medical detox can help you get past the acute stage of withdrawal, and may relieve the worst of your symptoms, the physical and psychological effects can last for weeks and even months after you get clean, depending on the scope and duration of your substance use.
-In order to make sure you’re feeling your best and continuously ready to embrace long-term recovery, here are some tips for effectively managing withdrawal symptoms in everyday life.
+To make sure you’re feeling your best and continuously ready to embrace long-term recovery, here are some tips for effectively managing withdrawal symptoms in everyday life.

 Look on Your Plate

 Managing your withdrawal symptoms often starts with eating and drinking right.
-For example, those dealing with alcohol withdrawal often have depleted levels of vitamins B1 (which helps prevent complications in the nervous system); B2 (which breaks down carbs, proteins and fats to produce energy, and increases oxygen flow); B6 (a vitamin instrumental in healthy body and brain development), and folic acid, which helps the body create and keep new cells.
+For example, those dealing with alcohol withdrawal often have depleted levels of vitamins B1 (which helps prevent complications in the nervous system); B2 (which breaks down carbs, proteins, and fats to produce energy, and increases oxygen flow); B6 (a vitamin instrumental in healthy body and brain development), and folic acid, which helps the body create and keep new cells.
 Talk to your doctor about increasing your intake of foods rich in these items.

 Get Up, Get Moving, Get Better